← Back to Insights

 A phased approach changes the risk profile

 Successful market entrants don't try to conquer everything on day one.
-They choose target regions based on industry dynamics, talent needs, and customer concentration, then scale based on real traction rather than over-investing upfront.
+They choose target regions based on industry dynamics, talent availability, and customer concentration, then scale based on real traction rather than over-investing upfront.

 This phased logic applies to talent as much as it does to commercial operations.
 Testing a market with a small, well-chosen local team before committing to a full office gives companies real intelligence that no desk research can provide.
+It surfaces the regulatory friction, the talent gaps, the cultural mismatches, and the competitive dynamics that only become visible when you're actually operating in the market.

 Key Takeaways